theadz/SteemMoon/README.md

 There's still a long way to go coding-wise, so please feel free to contribute.

 All pixel art contributions will need to have a Steem Blockchain post with some progress images to verify that the artwork is indeed an original piece made for SteemMoon.
 Once accepted, they'll be added onto the website.

+Here's an [Introductory Post](https://steemit.com/crimsaystakeaction/@ninjavideo/welcome-to-steemmoon) that provides Pixel Art guidelines for contributions to SteemMoon.